-Pruning and Trimming Your Bonsai Tree
+Bonsai Tree Pruning and Trimming

-Your goal is to prune your bonsai in such a way that it will resemble nature as much as possible.
+Your goal is to prune a bonsai tree in such a way that it will resemble nature as much as possible.
 So, let’s say your bonsai tree is outdoors in the middle of the wilderness, then your tree shouldn’t look odd at all!
 Quite the opposite should occur because you need your bonsai to belong to that place in nature.

 - If two branches are at the same height of your tree, then you should keep one of them and prune the other one.